 Subdomain: Consequences of the Earth's internal dynamics Content Goals 4.
 Magmatism and Magmatic Rocks 6.
 Understand volcanic activity as a manifestation of the Earth's internal dynamics (405 min) 4.1.
 Volcanism and volcanic activity 6.1.
-Lay out the structure of a volcanic apparatus. - Volcanoes and types of volcanic activity - main types of magmas 6.2.
-Distinguish different materials expelled by volcanoes, based on hand samples. - Manifestations of secondary volcanism 6.3.
-Establish a relationship between the different types of magmas and the various types of - Distribution of volcanoes on Earth and plate tectonics volcanic activity, through a practical activity. - Volcanic risks: prediction and protection of property and people 6.4.
+Lay out the structure of a volcanic apparatus. - Volcanoes and types of volcanic activity - main types of magmas [6.2.
+Distinguish different materials expelled by volcanoes, based on hand samples.
+[6.3.
+Establish a relationship herween the different types of macmas and the various types of - Distribution of volcances on Earth and plate rectonics volcanic activity, through a practical activity. - Volcanic risks: prediction and protection of property and people 6.4.
 Exemplify manifestations of secondary volcanism.
 4.2.
 Genesis, classification and identification of magmatic rocks 6.5.
 Explain the benefits of volcanism (primary and secondary) to populations. (volcanic and plutonic) - granite, rhyolite, gabbro, basalt 6.6.
-Refer measures for prevention and protection of property and people of volcanic risk.
-6.7.
-Infer the importance of science and technology in predicting volcanic eruptions.
-5. Genesis of metamorphic rocks 6.8.
-Recognize the volcanic manifestations as a consequence of the internal dynamics of the 5.1.
-Factors, intensity and types of metamorphism EAILII.
-7 Intermet the formation of magnetic roots 5.2.
-Metamorphism and internal dynamics of the Earth 7.
-Included the formation of magnitudes and colors 5.3.
-Classification and identification of metamorphic rocks 7.1.
-Expiain the genesis of piutonic and voicainc magniant focks.
-7.7.
-Identify different types of phitonic rocks (9abbro and granite) and voicanic rocks (basalt and representation of the samples.
-7.3.
-Relate the genesis of magmatic rocks to their texture, based on the size and macroscopic 6.
-Rock Cycle identification of their constituent minerals.
-8. Understand metamorphism as a consequence of the Earth's internal dynamics (135 min) 7.
+Refer measures for prevention and protection of property and people of volcanic risk. - b./.
+Inter the importance of science and technology in predicting volcame eruptions.
+16.8.
+Recognize the volcanic manifestations as a consequence of the internal dynamics of the 5.
+Genesis of metamorphic rocks Earth.
+7.1.
+Factors, intensity and types of metamorphism 7.
+Interpret the formation of magmatic rocks 5.2.
+Metamorphism and internal dynamics of the Earth 7.1.
+Explain the genesis of plutonic and volcanic magmatic rocks. Отахмисацон али полилиствон от писталютрии тоску 7.2.
+Identify different types of plutonic rocks (gabbro and granite) and volcanic rocks (basalt and rhyolite), based on hand samples.
+E Back Circle 7.3.
+Relate the genesis of magmatic rocks to their texture, based on the size and macroscopic U. NUCK CYCIE identification of their constituent minerals. - - - - - - - - - - - - - - - - - - - 8.
+Understand metamorphism as a consequence of the Earth's internal dynamics (135 min) 7.
 Main lithological formations in Portugal 8.1.
 Explain the concept of metamorphism, associated with the internal dynamics of the Earth.
 8.2.
 List the main factors that cause the formation of metamorphic rocks.
 8.3.
 Distinguish contact metamorphism from regional metamorphism, based on the interpreta- 8.
 Seismic activity tion of images or graphics.
 8.1.
 Origin and registration of seismic waves 8.4.
 Identify different types of metamorphic rocks (schist and other rocks with well defined 8.2.
 Distribution of earthquakes on Earth and plate tectonics foliated or banded texture, marbles, quartzites, with a granoblastic texture), using a practical 8.3.
 Seismic risks - prediction and protection of property and people activity.
-8.5.
-Relate the type of structure that the rock presents with the type of metamorphism that gave 9.
-Contribution of science and technology to the study of Earth's rise to it, in hand samples. internal structure 9.
-Know the rock cycle (45 min) 9 1 Direct methods: mines and survey 9.1.
+8 5.
+Balate the true of structure that the rock mesents with the true of meromorphism that rave rest actives the system of the second contraction of the second many methods and second s 9.
+Contribution of science and technology to the study of Earth s 9.
+Know the rock cycle (45 min) 0.1 Direct methods: mines and survey 9.1.
 Describe the rock cycle.
 9.2 Indirect methods: earthquakes and meteorites 9.2.
 State the geological processes involved in the rock cycle.
 9.3 Models of the Earth's internal structure 10.
-Understand that lithological formations in Portugal should be explored in a sustainable way - Geophysical model 70 mm / 70 mm - Geochemical model 70.1.
-Identify the different groups of rocks in Fortugal, using geological charts.
-10.2.
-Refer annications of rocks in society 10.2.
-Neith applications of focus in society.
+Understand that lithological formations in Portugal should be explored in a sustainable way (90 min) - Geophysical model 10.1.
+Identify the different proups of rocks in Portugal, using geological charts. - Geochemical model 10.2.
+Refer applications of rocks in society.